-(S//NF) During this reporting period, there were no incidents involving noncompliance with the CIA minimization procedures, which is a decrease from the one incident that occurred in the previous reporting period.
+(S//NF) During this reporting period, there were incidents involving noncompliance with the CIA minimization procedures, all of which involved the improper retention of U.S. person information.
+In all of these incidents, CIA deleted the improperly retained information and then properly minimized the information.

 (U) IV.
-Review of Compliance Incidents - FBI Targeting and Minimization Procedures
+Review of Compliance Incidents - FBI Targeting and Minimization Procedures subsequently deleted the Section 702-acquired information from the company.
+In addition, the company removed the Section 702-acquired information

-(U) There were a number of incidents involving noncompliance with the FBI targeting and minimization procedures in this reporting period.
-As a percentage of FBI's targeting actions during the reporting period, the FBI targeting compliance incident rate during this reporting period increased from almost zero to 0.01%.
+(U) There were a minimal number of incidents involving noncompliance with the FBI targeting and minimization procedures in this reporting period.